Parent Resources for School Safety

 - Hold off on calling or texting your student - Parents will be notified with updates on the situation in a timely manner.
 When it’s safe to do so, students will be allowed to text their parent(s) during a crisis, if applicable.
 You should NOT call or text a student’s cell phone during a crisis unless you’ve heard from them first and you know it’s safe to text back.
 You may be placing your child at risk.
 Students are trained to stay out of site and quiet during a Lockdown.
 A phone ringing or vibrating could alert an intruder to the student’s location.

 - Make a Plan - Talk to your children about school safety.
 Review as a family how you will communicate, where you will go and safety steps during an emergency.

 How to talk with your child after an emergency

 Many parents wonder what to say to a child after an emergency situation, crisis or tragedy.
 Whether students were involved or bystanders, it's extremely helpful to talk with your child about their experience.
-Helpful resources and supports for parents can be found on the district's mental health resources page.
+Helpful resources and supports for parents can be found on the district's student and family support page.